tmobile/magentaA11y/_checklist-native/table-row-button.md

 #### Announcement examples
 - "Label, button"
-- "Label, (plus other content in cell), button" (grouping)
+- "Label, (plus other content in cell), button" (grouping - all in one focusable area)
 - "Label, button, selected" (selected state)
 - "Label, dimmed, button" (disabled state)

 ## Android

 ### Developer Notes
+- A table row/list item can be created by using different types of native components in Android, such as `RecyclerView`, `Column`, and `LazyColumn`.
+- In general, a table row/list item can be a single interactive row or an interactive item within a scrolling, single-column row or list of rows.
+The table row/list item can contain multiple elements inside it such as text, images, icons, form inputs, buttons, etc.
+ - However, a table row/list item can also be a non-interactive element as well
+- Generally, all items in the row are grouped together, ie., the caret is not focused separately
+- If there are two interactive elements, there will be two focusable areas
+ - Often, the first focus is around the whole row, but will activate only the first interactive element
+- You should use a native component rather than custom component, because it will have the correct name, role, and values associated with it for accessibility.

 #### Name
 - Name describes the purpose of the control and matches the visible label, which can all be grouped together in the table row in an accessibility label

 #### Role
-- Add header trait to table rows that describe a section if needed and do not make header row interactive
+- Add header trait to table rows that describe a section if needed, usually not interactive

 **Android View**
 - Use an interactive [`RecyclerView`](https://developer.android.com/develop/ui/views/layout/recyclerview) which is used to display large datasets.